-aIncludes completion of 1 credit of nutrition program seminar.
-(Attendance and participation are required each semester seminar is offered, but only one semester is taken for credit.)

 aNTDT Requirements: NTDT611, NTDT631

-bNon-NTDT requirements: three credits of coursework in Statistics and three credits of coursework in Research Methods/Design; e.g., FREC608 Research Methods.
+bNon-NTDT requirements: three credits of coursework in Statistics and three credits of coursework in Research Methods/Design.

 cThese three credits may be spread out over multiple semesters.

 PROGRESS EVALUATION: NON-THESIS OPTION

 Students must have at least a 3.0 cumulative grade point index (GPA) to be classified “in good standing” and to receive degree clearance.
 The student is referred to the University of Delaware Graduate Catalog for further information considering academic standards and status.